What will I learn at the Academy of Future Teachers?

 AFT2 (10th): Human Growth and Development

-- Learn about multiple intelligences, learning styles, and the different types of ESE students
+- Learn about multiple intelligences, learning styles, and the different types of learning disabilities

-- Learn to make dynamic activities for your future students
+- Learn to create dynamic activities in cooperative groups

 - Teach a full lesson by the end of the school year